Putting 3D Spatially Sparse Networks on a Diet: Discussion

 \section{Discussion}

 In this work, we apply various network compression methods on 3D spatially sparse convolutional networks.
 We found that 3D convnets can be compressed effectively to retain only 1\% of its original weights while maintaining very high accuracy.
-Also, to speed up the inference, we propose weight-sparse convolution algorithm and show up to 34\% speedup.
-Analysis shows interesting properties of 3D convnets and we further utilize the findings to apply additional structural pruning.
+Also, to speed up the inference, we propose weight-sparse convolution algorithm and show up to 45\% speedup when combined with structured pruning along gravity-axis.
+Analysis shows interesting properties of 3D convnets and we further utilize the findings to apply additional structured pruning.

-We only pruned spatially sparse networks, but would like to incorporate other networks for compression.
-In addition, we only used unstructured pruning but will study the effect of structured pruning and network architecture search (NAS) to find the optimal compressed network.